jeremyuntalan23/final-project-elec3/README.md

 ## Credits / API Attribution

 - Weather data provided by OpenWeatherMap — https://openweathermap.org/ (please follow their attribution requirements when required)
-- Project developed by: [Your Name]
+- Project developed by: Jeremy Untalan

 ## Notes for the Instructor